earthly/earthly/docs/cloud/satellites/managing.md

 earthly satellite launch --maintenance-window 04:00 my-satellite
 ```

 Note that updates will only happen during the maintenance window while the satellite is asleep.
-If the satellite remains in-use
+If the satellite remains in use
 for the entire duration of the maintenance window, then the update will be aborted until the next day.

 #### Version Pinning